 Note that, if you change the explanation parameters, all the comparator items’ explanations will be recomputed with the new parameters.

 You can copy the content of the comparator and paste it in another model’s comparator to quickly compare those models’ behaviors for these specific cases.

 The comparator’s content can be exported to a Dataset or downloaded as a file.

 The interactive scoring interface can be published in a saved model report.
 In the tile options, the order of the features can be defined under Advanced options.
 Remove some less relevant feature to collapse them at the end under a Details group.
 Dashboard view will show the features in the specified order.

 Interactive scoring is available only for Visual ML models that are trained using the Python or Keras backends.

-Explanations are not supported on Keras models.
+Explanations are not supported on Keras or computer vision models.

 Sorting feature by importance is not available for ensembling models, models with custom pre-processing, nor models trained before DSS 8.